debemenitammy/SCA-Cloud-School-Application/README.md

 # SCA-Cloud-School-Application
 A node application that uses a Docker container
 #STEPS TO RUN THIS APPLICATION
--Run the application with this command below:
+- Run the application with this command below:
 ```
 sudo docker run -p 49160:8080 -d deborahemeni/sca-cloud-app
 ```
--Get the container ID with this command below:
+- Get the container ID with this command below:
 ```
 sudo docker ps
 ```
--Print the Output of the Application with this command below:
+- Print the Output of the Application with this command below:
 ```
 sudo docker logs <container id>
 ```